febo/myra/README.md

 ##### Unordered *c*Ant-Miner<sub>PB</sub>

 * F.E.B.
 Otero and A.A.
 Freitas.
-Improving the Interpretability of Classification Rules Discovered by an Ant Colony Algorithm.
-In: Proceedings of the Genetic and Evolutionary Computation Conference (GECCO '13), pp. 73-80, 2013.
+Improving the Interpretability of Classification Rules Discovered by an Ant Colony Algorithm: Extended Results.
+Evolutionary Computation (accepted for publication), MIT Press, 2015.
 ```
 @ARTICLE{Otero15evco,
     author  = {F.E.B.
 Otero and A.A.
 Freitas},